minhpascal/controversy/controversy/README.rst

 ``UsageError``
         ``error`` will be ``1``, ``message`` will have an error message, ``400`` status code other error
-        same, except with a ``200``. ex: no articles exist for the queryterm
+        same, except with a ``200``. e.g.: no articles exist for the queryterm

 article rank
 ------------